9 Sunburn Remedies that Actually Work

 Take an oatmeal bath

-One of the worst side effects of a bad sunburn is the insatiable urge to itch peeling skin.
-Drawing a lukewarm bath is just one of the many sunburn remedies that can quell the itch and soothe the burn.
-Add at least one cup of finely ground oats to the bath water and use your hand to swirl the water and evenly distribute the oatmeal.
-Then soak your body for 15 to 20 minutes.
-"Oatmeal is a humectant, meaning it helps moisturize skin, and it contains inflammation-quelling compounds," Ranella Hirsch, MD, a Boston-based dermatologist, told Prevention.
-You'll enjoy the itching relief so much that you'll probably want to repeat this oatmeal bath a few times a day.
-Here's more about how to treat a burn—sun-induced or otherwise—using oats.
+One of the worst side effects of a bad sunburn is the insatiable urge to scratch peeling skin.
+Taking a bath in lukewarm water is one sunburn remedy that can quell the itch and soothe the burn, notes Joshua Zeichner, MD, New York City-based dermatologist and director of cosmetic and clinical research in dermatology at Mount Sinai Hospital.
+Add at least one cup of finely ground oats to your bathwater, using your hand to swirl the water to evenly distribute the oatmeal.
+Soak in the bath for 15 to 20 minutes.
+You can repeat this oatmeal bath a few times a day for relief from itching.

 Create your own topical cream